apache/mesos/docs/cni.md

 The fact that the `network/cni` isolator always reads the CNI configurations from the disk allows the operator to dynamically add, modify and delete CNI configurations without the need to restart the agent.
-Whenever the operator adds a new CNI configuration, or modifies an existing CNI configuration, the agent will pick up this new CNI configuration when the next container is launched on that specific CNI network.
+Whenever the operator modifies an existing CNI configuration, the agent will pick up this new CNI configuration when the next container is launched on that specific CNI network.
 Similarly when the operator deletes a CNI network the `network/cni` isolator will "unlearn" the CNI network (since it will have a reference to this CNI network when it started) in case a framework tries to launch a container on the deleted CNI network.

 #### <a name="attaching-containers-to-cni-networks"></a>Attaching containers to CNI networks